-Dr Vicki Smith & Dr Ine Jacobs Directors of Graduate Studies, School of Archaeology
+Dr Ine Jacobs & Dr Damian Robinson Directors of Graduate Studies, School of Archaeology

-Dear Colleague,
+Dear colleagues,

 Welcome to Oxford!

-My name is Gonzalo, and I'm the current President of Graduate Archaeology at Oxford (GAO).
-GAO is the official organisation of graduate students of our Department, of which you're automatically a member through enrolment.
+My name is Molly Masterson and I will be the President of the Graduate Archaeology at Oxford (GAO) until the end of December 2023.
+The GAO is the official organisation for graduate students in Archaeology and all membership is automatic with enrolment.